Shahin-01/explainable-AI-for-autonomous-driving/README.md

 Detailed analysis and discussion of these studies is available is the following article:

 S. Atakishiyev, M. Salameh, H. Yao, & R. Goebel, (2021).
-Explainable artificial intelligence for autonomous driving: An overview and guide for future     research directions.[Explainable artificial intelligence for autonomous driving: An overview and guide for future research directions](https://arxiv.org/abs/2112.11561), arXiv </br>
+Explainable artificial intelligence for autonomous driving: An overview and guide for future     research directions.
+[Explainable artificial intelligence for autonomous driving: An overview and guide for future research directions](https://arxiv.org/abs/2112.11561), arXiv </br>